Northern Ireland: Inquest slams British army over 1971 Belfast shootings | DW | 11.05.2021

 Questions also remain unanswered about the identity of the soldiers who shot many of the victims, the judge said.

-No one has been charged or convicted in connection with any of the killings.
+No one has been charged or convicted in connection with any of the killings, which happened during three days in the in the Ballymurphy area of Belfast - a sprawling housing estate of Catholics who opposed British rule.

+Riots and unrest occurred in the days after the introduction of internment without trial for suspected militants triggered disorder on the streets.

 But Mrs Justice Keegan can send her findings to Northern Ireland's Public Prosecution Service to consider whether to bring charges.